-Recommended Oriole Feeders (8 Total)
+BEST Oriole Feeders (8 Total)

 This feeder was designed to offer THREE delicious oriole foods at once!
 Nectar, jelly, and oranges!

-- First, there is a clear plastic dish that holds nectar.
+- First, there is a clear plastic dish that holds the nectar.
 Orioles access the sugar water by landing on the perches and sticking their beaks through the four holes in the orange lid.

 - Next, there are four cupped sections on the orange lid where jelly or orange slices can be placed.

 - Finally, the metal hook that screws into the plastic dish can be used to skewer oranges (not pictured in the above video).

 The look of this feeder reminds me of a dish hummingbird feeder, just with the added benefit of having spots for jelly and oranges.
 For the record, hummingbirds will also visit oriole feeders like this one for the nectar. 🙂

 If you decide to put out nectar for orioles (or hummingbirds), please make sure you are committed to cleaning your nectar feeders consistently.
 Sugar water spoils rather quickly, and if a bird drinks rotten nectar, then it can cause issues.

 Lastly, this oriole feeder is made of durable polycarbonate plastic, has a built-in ant guard for the nectar, and is simple to take apart to clean.
 The top lid is also the color of orange, which is vital because orioles are naturally attracted to anything orange.
 You will notice most other feeders on this list incorporate orange too.

 View the Price HERE! – Save 10% by using code BWHQ at checkout!